Deployment fit

 Evidence recordsAction provenanceReview workflows

-Complete documentation, independent reviewability, and clear accountability for every action that matters.
+Clear documentation, independent reviewability, and accountable records for governed actions that matter.

 Example control surface